ZuxxLo/filehive/README.md

    2. save the installed packages: access the django-container and do this commands in order to keep updating installed pacakges:
      - `rm requirements.txt`
      - `pip freeze -l > requirements.txt`
+- VsCode extentions to install:
+   - Dev Containers by microsoft
+   - Remote - SSH by microsoft
+   - Remote - SSH: Editing Configuration Files by microsoft
+   - Remote - Tunnels by microsoft
+   - Remote Development by microsoft
+   - Remote Explorer by microsoft

+### Remark:
+- Probably I will keep updating the docker-config and the automating stuff